The Complex Commercial Litigation Law Review: Australia

 i Failure to perform

 Where a breach of contract occurs, the non-breaching party will generally accrue a right to claim damages but will not always be entitled to an automatic right of termination.38 The question of whether a breach gives rise to a right to terminate the contract will depend upon the agreement between the parties and any relevant legislation.
-But generally, a right to terminate does not arise unless the breach strikes at the 'root of the contract' (such as a breach of a condition as opposed to a mere warranty) or amounts to a sufficiently serious breach of a non-essential term which indicates a refusal by the party to be bound by the contract.39 Importantly, where a breach has occurred, the non-breaching party may elect to affirm the contract and continue with its performance, but in doing so will relinquish their right to terminate the contract in reliance upon the breach.40
+But generally, a right to terminate does not arise unless the breach strikes at the 'root of the contract' (e.g., a breach of a condition as opposed to a mere warranty) or amounts to a sufficiently serious breach of a non-essential term that indicates a refusal by the party to be bound by the contract.39

 ii Anticipatory breach or repudiation